coderamen666/srd-v3.5-md/epic/epic-monsters-g-w.md

 living character.
 It also gains several related abilities.

-**Frightful Presence (Su):** When a worm that walks engulfs a victim, witnesses must make a Will save (DC 10 + 1/2 the worm's HD + the worm's Cha modifier).
+**Frightful Presence (Su):** When a worm that walks engulfs a victim, witnesses must make a Will save (DC 10 + 1/2 the worm’s HD + the worm’s Cha modifier).
 Those who make the save are shaken.
 Those who fail by 5 or fewer points are frightened.
 Those who fail by 6 to10 points are panicked.
 Those who fail by 11 or more points are cowering.
 All these conditions last for 1d4 rounds.
 Those who have seen a worm use this attack before gain a +5 bonus on their saving throws.
-The victim of the worm's engulf attack has a --5 penalty on his or her saving throw.
+The victim of the worm’s engulf attack has a –5 penalty on his or her saving throw.

 **Discorporate (Ex):** If gravely threatened, a worm can discorporate as a free action, simply falling into a pile of individual vermin that slither quickly away.
-So long as any of the component vermin survive, they can breed and create a new body to house the wizard's intelligence and personality.
+So long as any of the component vermin survive, they can breed and create a new body to house the wizard’s intelligence and personality.
 Discorporating is a dangerous tactic, because once separated, the vermin are treated no differently than other vermin.
 Also, the worm stands a good chance of losing all its equipment.
-However, discorporation almost assures that at least one maggot (if not dozens) will manage to crawl away, and so provide for the worm's continued existence.
+However, discorporation almost assures that at least one maggot (if not dozens) will manage to crawl away, and so provide for the worm’s continued existence.

 **Immunities (Ex):** A worm that walks has no discernable anatomy, so it